Ninetalesgh/dndcampaign/vault/dm/session_notes/session_02.md

 Nettle Blights attack Delia on the high road.

+Trepidation (feeling of fear or anxiety about something that may happen.)

 Parties involved in grasping power in the city:
 - Academy and Merchants (want to keep the decisionmaking in their hands)
 - Dain and the Guard (Wants to gentrify the Stockpile)
 - Thieves' Guild (Wants independent trade flow from Dain)

 # Scenes
 ## The Trail